 Today is free to explore the attractive spa town of Montecatini.
 The extravagant 18th century Tettuccio Terme spa is certainly worth a visit, not only for its healing waters but also for its beautiful Liberty architecture.

 We then enjoy lunch in a local restaurant, before continuing to Pisa, where we have a guided tour that includes the city's beautiful Field of Miracles.
 Here we see the world famous Leaning Tower, which began to lean as soon as it was built and was used by Galileo to study gravity, and the marvellous white marble Duomo.
-The cathedral is often overlooked by tourists who flock to see the bell tower, one of the finest examples of Romanesque architecture.
-Day 8 is free.
+The cathedral is a superb example of Romanesque architecture, often overlooked by tourists who flock to see the bell tower.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.